What is royalty-free music?

 However, royalty-free music companies aren’t always alone in owning the rights to the music in their catalogs.
 This means you might still get copyright claims from other rights holders.

 For example, public performance rights — which you need to lawfully play the track in your public content, offline or online — often aren’t included in royalty-free licenses.
-If you don’t secure the correct rights, you could face surprise fees, takedowns, lawsuits, retroactive royalties to Performance Rights Organizations (PROs), and more.
+If you don’t secure the correct rights, you could face surprise fees, takedowns, lawsuits, retroactive royalties to Performing Rights Organizations (PROs), and more.

 Are there different types of royalty-free music?